ReMEDy2 Trial

 Studying a New Approach to Treating Ischemic Stroke

-ReMEDy2 is a clinical trial evaluating DiaMedica’s investigational drug, DM199, which is intended to provide a novel, safe and promising new therapy to improve patient physical recoveries after an ischemic .
+ReMEDy2 is a clinical trial evaluating DiaMedica’s investigational drug, DM199, which is intended to provide a novel, safe and promising new therapy to improve patient physical recoveries after an ischemic stroke.
 In this clinical trial, treatment with DM199 may begin up to 24-hours after the onset of stroke symptoms.
-This treatment window compares favorably to Activase®, or tPA, which must be administered within three (3) hours of the onset of stroke symptoms, per its approved label.
+This treatment window compares favorably to Activase®, or tPA, which must be administered within 4.5 hours of the onset of stroke symptoms, per its approved label.
 Approximately 350 patients are anticipated to be recruited to participate in the ReMEDy2 clinical trial.

 View ReMEDy2 Trial Details